 In principle, it may not accompany this request with any threat of penalty.
 As an accused, the company benefits in principle from the same defence rights as a natural person, including the privilege against self-incrimination.
 The company may therefore not be compelled to incriminate itself and is entitled to refuse to co-operate in the criminal proceedings (Article 113 SCPC).

 The application of the privilege against self-incrimination to companies has been limited by case law in relation to companies that are regulated financial institutions, and thus subject to certain record-keeping obligations under supervisory law.
-According to Switzerland's Supreme Court, the assertion of this privilege must not be a means to circumvent the criminal authorities’ legal right to access documents that those financial institutions are obliged to establish and store under the legislation on money laundering.
+According to the Swiss Federal Supreme Court, the assertion of this privilege must not be a means to circumvent the criminal justice authorities' legal right to access documents that those financial institutions are obliged to establish and store under the legislation on money laundering.

 Search and seizure of company documents